.jpg)

 Do you live in St. Gallen or one of the municipalities in the Grüner Ring and need to buy or sell cryptocurrency right away?
 In that case, a traditional exchange can be too slow.
 Bank transfers take time.
 Identity verification can drag on.
 And in the meantime, the exchange rate changes.

-Crypto ATMs solve this problem in a simple way.
+Bitcoin ATMs solve this problem in a simple way.
 All you need is cash and a phone with a crypto wallet.
 The whole process takes just a few minutes.

 The Swiss cryptocurrency ATM market has been growing steadily for years.
 Operators who list their machines on Rothbard are adopting a model similar to that of a traditional ATM.
 The process is designed to be intuitive and fast.